defenseunicorns/unicorn-academy/adr/0002-initial-architecture-for-unicorn-academy.md

 - [Netlify](https://www.netlify.com/) for hosting
 - [Docusaurus](https://docusaurus.io/) to author content

 These are both already used in various other projects at Defense Unicorns including the company website.
+The primary driver for these selections is that there is already in house knowledge around these tools and their nuances.

 ## Consequences